Countdown to Back To School: A Guide To Getting Your Child Ready For The First Day Of School

 3-4 weeks before school starts

 - Purchase items like uniforms, Spirit Wear shirts, backpacks, lunchboxes, shoes, and socks.
 Uniforms often take more time since they require the logo to be embroidered.
-Unfortunately, there is no Amazon Prime for uniforms so purchasing a few weeks ahead will ensure they are here before start of school.
+Unfortunately, there is no Amazon Prime for uniforms so purchasing a few weeks ahead will ensure they are here before the start of school.

 - Schedule necessary doctors visits for required immunizations and health forms.
 Doctor offices typically get very busy before the start of school so the earlier you can visit your pediatrician, the better.
 These forms are required to be turned into the school office by the first day of school.

 2 weeks before school starts

 - Start getting your children back on their school year bedtime routine, including setting aside time for reading if you have let that slip over the summer.